atn832/cel-dart/README.md

 ### Implementation details

-* Difference between [Value.value] and [Value.convertToNative].
-While both are the same in the case of primitive wrappers such as IntValue, DoubleValue... they are different for ListValue and MapValue.
+* Difference between [Value.value] and [Value.convertToNative]: While both are the same in the case of primitive wrappers such as IntValue, DoubleValue... they are different for ListValue and MapValue.
 For example for a ListValue, ListValue.value is a List<Value>, while Value.convertToNative will return List<whatever>, whatever being a non-Value type.
-* environmentOptions and [standardDeclarations](https://github.com/atn832/cel-dart/blob/f40cde8793c4c5a1f16be186de3c859ff1cead0e/lib/src/checker/standard.dart) don't actually do anything yet.
+* `environmentOptions` and [`standardDeclarations`](https://github.com/atn832/cel-dart/blob/f40cde8793c4c5a1f16be186de3c859ff1cead0e/lib/src/checker/standard.dart) don't actually do anything yet.
 In the future, they may be used to check whether some function has indeed been declared in [Interpretable.planCall](https://github.com/atn832/cel-dart/blob/85646886e5c829832bed9a5e5b23a519c403e4ce/lib/src/interpreter/planner.dart#L53) when it calls resolveFunction.
 Doing so might help throw an Exception early if the function name is not an declared function.
+* In cel-go, [`Parser.visit`](https://github.com/google/cel-go/blob/442811f1e440a2052c68733a4dca0ab3e8898948/parser/parser.go#L359-L443) returns `any`.
+In cel-dart, we return [`Expr`](https://github.com/atn832/cel-dart/blob/a0502299bf58d0869f9620d51b6af35bf10d8f0b/lib/src/parser/parser.dart#L24), making it more type safe.